 How long does homemade mozzarella cheese last?

 To store it, wrap the homemade mozzarella cheese with plastic wrap and place it in an airtight container, and place it in the fridge for 1 to 2 weeks.
+OR store it in the salt water or whey in a small airtight container, it keeps the cheese damp and flavorful without drying out.

 If you want to grate it, wait for it to chill in the fridge for a day or so, or put it in the freezer for a few hours.